Created by Bethany Campbell

-CARRIE BLUE is an 40-something ex-cop and former high school teacher who gets roped in by Hayden Ivanovich of the Burnside Detective Agency of Fayetteville, Arkansas to act as bait on a "virtual reality community."
-Turns out there's a charming predator who may be responsible for the disappearance of several young women he's wooed online in the romantic suspense/cautionary tale, Don't Talk to Strangers (1996).
+Private detective CARRIE BLUE is an 40-something ex-cop and former high school teacher who gets roped in by Hayden Ivanovich of the Burnside Detective Agency of Fayetteville, Arkansas to act as bait on a “virtual reality community.”
+Turns out there’s a charming online predator who may be responsible for the disappearance of several young women he’s wooed in the romantic suspense/cautionary tale, Don’t Talk to Strangers (1996).

 Pretty ho-hum, right?

-Twenty years later, parts of the book may be unintentional funny, thanks to the outdated terminology ("Netsex," anyone?
-How about "DOS"?), and parts of it are still just crazy (a terrorist plot and people so stupidly gullible you wonder that they still know how to breathe) but the author displays some muscular writing chops, and the overall mood is still unsettling and chilling.
+Several decades later, parts of the book may be unintentional funny, thanks to the outdated terminology (“Netsex,” anyone?
+How about “DOS”?), and parts of it are still just crazy (a terrorist plot and people so stupidly gullible you wonder that they still know how to breathe…Oh, wait, maybe I spoke too soon), but the author displays some muscular writing chops, and the overall mood is still unsettling and chilling.

 Bethany Campbell is the pen-name of Sally McCluskey, an American romance writer, who also writes as Lisa Harris.
 She’s received three Romance Writers of America RITA Awards, three Romantic Times Reviewer Awards, a Maggie Award, and the Daphne du Maurier Award of Excellence.